stevenlanders/grails-plugin-cache-filesystem/README.md

 Filesystem implementation of the Grails cache plugin

 This is for very simple caching scenarios where the filesystem is a reasonable place to cache results.
 To clear the cache, delete the desired directory or files.
+Each object creates its own file (SHA256-encoded-key.json) in a directory specified in the configuration.

 By default, cache files are created in Java's `-Djava.io.tmpdir` location  (where File.createTempFile creates its files)